 When landscaping around your Miami pool, ensuring enough space for sunbathing is essential.
 Make sure your patio has enough space for laying out a towel, or purchase stylish lounge chairs that complement your landscape’s aesthetic.

 By creating a designated sunbathing area, you’ll enhance the enjoyment of your poolside space.

 Effort: Low-Medium.
 If you love shopping, you’ll love picking out your stylish lounger.
 If shopping gives you a headache, this task may take a little energy.

-Wind down the workday lounging by the pool with a cocktail in hand and listening to the pool’s trickling water.
-Water features will have you relaxed in no time, and you’ll be transfixed by the flowing, splashing water.
+Wind down the workday lounging by the pool with a cold drink in hand and listening to the pool’s trickling water.
+Water features will have you relaxed in no time and transfixed by the flowing, splashing water.